 sandford.susan@danecounty.gov

 Anyone can volunteer for this program as long as you have some outdoor space available.
 Volunteers participate in a half day training in the fall to learn more about the program and how to grow native plants.
 The growing process takes place outside - no indoor growing lights or equipment is required.
 The volunteer grows and cares for the seedlings and returns them to us to distribute.
 We ask that the volunteer provide the potting mix if able.
-If you are interested in volunteering, you can sign up for our fall workshop.
+If you are interested in volunteering, please register as a volunteer in our MyImpact Volunteer Portal and indicate "Native Plant Propagation" as an activity of interest.
+You will be notified when we host a fall workshop to train new volunteers.